vasuskimo/discoh/README.md

 For more detailed information refer to the original paper <http://www.cs.utah.edu/~stutsman/cs6963/public/papers/memcached.pdf>

 ## What are the configurations needed to get discoh up and running?
-You need to add a config.txt before running it with the following key and value pairs.
+You can run discooh as either a directory server (--type directory) or a cache server (--type cache) You need to add a config.txt before running it with the following key and value pairs.
 1. ttl=30 You could change the default cache ttl from 60 secs.
-2. You need to add connection parameters to the database.
-(MySQL, Oracle, SQL Server and PostgreSQL).
+2. You need to add connection parameters to the database. (mysql, oracle, sqlserever and postgres).
 3. You need to add the SQL query used by clients to fetch the key and value.
+4. Here is a sample config.txt
+- type=
 - db=customer
 - username=john
 - password=jdoe123